Where are the Bloody Foreigners?

 If we held a poll tomorrow to affirm trust in our politicians, would they win a 52/48 vote in their favour?
 I doubt it.
 Would you buy a used car from BoJo?

 If the politicians lost such a poll by a large margin, there’s only one question our people need to answer – why are we putting our future in their hands?

-[Just as I’m about to post this I hear Theresa May aims to sell the NHS as part of an US trade deal – crazy little thing this trust.]
+[Just as I’m about to post this I learn Theresa May aims to sell the NHS as part of a US trade deal – crazy little thing this trust … or lack of it.]

 Peace in our time?